ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Bad times have a scientific value.
-These are occasions a good learner would not miss.
+> There is nothing like returning to a place that remains unchanged to find the ways in which you yourself have altered.
 >
-> - Ralph Emerson
+> - Nelson Mandela
 <!-- END_JOKE_SECTION -->